awlui/reactAutoComplete/README.md

 3. I wrote ample tests and kept code as single-purpose and modular in design as possible.
 Clean code over commenting, though to be honest I go back and forth on this on each project.
 Clean code is always a necessity but comments can seem to hinder readability at times.

 ## BUILD
-> You can build the app yourself or checkout the gh-pages @ www.andy-lui.com/reactAutoComplete/
+> You can build the app yourself or checkout the gh-pages @ www.andy-lui.com/reactAutoComplete/ <-- Contains the googlemimic branch code not master
 ```
 /* How to build this application */
 git clone https://github.com/awlui/reactAutoComplete.git